alexwillman/Project1-GNS3-Mid-Size-Company-Network/03-basic-device-config.md

 | Layer 2 Access Switch 2 | L2-SW2 |
 | Layer 2 Access Switch 3 | L2-SW3 |

-## Setting the Enable Secret
+## Setting the Enable Secret and Encrypting Passwords

-The enable secret command sets and encrypts the privileged EXEC password for the device.
-The console line password (next part) will not be encrypted so we will use service password-encryption to encrypt it in the running configuration.
+The enable secret encrypts the privileged EXEC password using MD5 (Type 5).
 Apply to each switch.

 You must be in global configuration mode to set this. (configure terminal)